You are here: Home > Social Welfare > Irish social welfare system > Claiming a social welfare payment > Recovery of social welfare overpayments

 When is repayment reduced or cancelled?

-• The Department of Social Protection failed to act within a reasonable period of time on information that was provided by you or on your behalf
+• Failed to act within a reasonable period of time on information it received about you

 If you think that the Department has made an error, you should bring the matter to the Department's attention as soon as possible.